Road Network Guided Fine-Grained Urban Traffic Flow Inference: Introduction

 Taking into consideration the above challenges, we propose a novel Road-Aware Traffic Flow Magnifier (RATFM), which fully exploits the prior knowledge of road network to learn the distribution patterns of fine-grained traffic flow.
 Specifically, our RATFM is composed of a road network modeling module, a short-range road-aware inference module, a long-range road-aware inference module, and an external factor modeling module.
 First, we crawl the traffic network map of the studied city from Internet, and introduce a unified multi-directional 1D convolutional layer to effectively model traffic roads with four groups of 1D filters in various directions.
 Then, the road network feature and the coarse-grained traffic flow feature are incorporated and fed into stacked residual blocks \cite{he2016deep} to better model the short-range spatial distribution of road-relative traffic flow.
 Moreover, we take the road network feature as query priori and capture the long-range spatial distribution of traffic flow using a global attention transformer \cite{carion2020end}.
 Thanks to the tailor-designed road-aware mechanism, our method is capable to generate high-quality traffic flow maps with a spatial fine-granularity.
 We conduct extensive experiments on three real-world benchmarks, and the evaluation results show that the proposed RATFM outperforms existing state-of-the-art methods under various scenarios.

-In summary, our major contributions of this paper are summarized in the following aspects: \begin{itemize} \item We re-examined the problem of fine-grained traffic flow inference from the perspective of urban road network relevance.
+In summary, our major contributions of this paper are summarized in the following aspects: \begin{itemize} \item We re-examined the problem of fine-grained traffic flow inference from the perspective of urban road network relevance, and extend the existing pure data-driven representation learning to knowledge-guided representation learning.
 Specifically, we propose a novel Road-Aware Traffic Flow Magnifier, which takes the road network as prior guidance to effectively learn the fine-grained distribution of urban traffic flow.

-\item For road network modeling, a multi-directional 1D convolutional layer is specially introduced to alleviate the distraction of background, thereby better capturing those spindly traffic roads. \item We develop a transformer-based long-range inference module, which takes the road network knowledge as a query to jointly reason the traffic flow distribution of all regions with fine granularity. \item Extensive experiments on three real-world benchmarks show the effectiveness of the proposed RATFM for fine-grained urban traffic flow inference. \end{itemize}
+\item For road network modeling, a multi-directional 1D convolutional layer is specially introduced to better capture the distribution patterns of those spindly traffic roads and alleviate the distraction of background. \item We introduce a transformer-based long-range inference module, which takes the road network knowledge as a query to jointly reason the traffic flow distribution of all regions with fine granularity. \item Extensive experiments on three real-world benchmarks show the effectiveness of the proposed RATFM for fine-grained urban traffic flow inference. \end{itemize}

 The rest of this paper is organized as follows.
 First, we review some related works of traffic flow analysis in Section \ref{sec:review}.
 We then introduce the proposed Road-Aware Traffic Flow Magnifier in Section \ref{sec:method}.
 To verify the effectiveness of RATFM, we perform extensive experiments conducted in Section~\ref{sec:experiment}, and conclude this paper in Section~\ref{sec:conclusion}.